imhicihu/Good-practices-on-repository-creation/README.md

 # Rationale #

-The purpose of this repo is a way of checklist when we create a brand new repository.
+* The purpose of this repo is a way of checklist when we create a brand new repository.
+* This repo is a living document that will grow and adapt over time

 ### What is this repository for? ###